neat-php/object/approach.md

 Developping an ORM isn't easy, much choices need to be made.
 In order to create a well thought through ORM I started to document some of the possible approaches, their Pro's Con's and some code examples.
 The goal here is not to create an ORM with a static hell, everything being a service, creating proxy classes for every Entity or having to write a shit load of bootstrap code.
 Instead we want an efficient approach with low coupling and a nice readable syntax.

+## Final approach

+Both the Entity approach and the Entity Manager approach have their pros and cons.
+So we'we chosen to use an approach based on both of them.
+We'll create a EntityTrait which will have a static Entity Manager.
+It will also have some functions for retrieving and storing them.
+The Entity Manager will be the hard of the ORM as it will supply the Entity with the database connection and it's repository class/object.

 ## Preferred approach

 The Entity Manager approach allows an Entity to be 100% decoupled from the database which allows you to use it for many other things.
 The big drawback of this approach is that you'll need the Entity manager almost everywhere.